 Skip to nav Skip to content

-For International Left-Handers Day, we spoke with Dr. Lary Robinson, a thoracic surgeon at Moffitt Cancer Center who just happens to be left-handed.
-In fact, he comes from a long line of left-handers – his father and his grandfather both were, too.
+For International Left-Handers Day, we spoke with Dr. Lary Robinson, director of the Lung Cancer Early Detection Center at Moffitt Cancer Center who manages the indeterminant lung nodule clinic and who just happens to be left-handed.
+In fact, he comes from a long line of left-handers — his father and his grandfather both were, too.
 Here he talks all about what it’s like to be a part of the only 10% of left-handers making up our world’s population.

 What are some advantages of being left-handed?

 Most people think we must have a lot of disadvantages, but there really are some advantages.
 I think as a left-hander you have a greater capability to do more things with both hands.
 A lot of us may prefer to use our dominant hand, but most left-handed people are able to do almost everything with either hand.
 I can eat with my right hand.
-I can use it in the operating room whenever necessary.
-I frequently sew stitches right-handed or left-handed, which always surprised the surgical scrub nurses.
-It certainly gave me the upper hand when I fenced in college – your opponent is used to right-handed opponents, so everything is kind of backwards when fencing a left-hander.
+When I did surgeries, I used it in the operating room whenever necessary.
+I frequently sewed stitches right-handed or left-handed, which always surprised the surgical scrub nurses.
+It certainly gave me the upper hand when I fenced in college — your opponent is used to right-handed opponents, so everything is kind of backwards when fencing a left-hander.
 You definitely have an advantage.

 Robinson in the lab at Moffitt Cancer Center.